Polynomially knotted 2-spheres: Introduction

 \section{Introduction}

-Higher dimensional knot theory has attracted a lot of interest by knot theorists recently.
-By an n knot one means a smooth, proper, locally flat embedding of $S^n$ in $S^{n+2}$.
-Moving from classical knots, the simplest situation is to understand knotting of $S^2$ in $S^4$ or in $\mathbb{R}^4$.
-In fact, studies are being done on any surface getting knotted inside four dimensional space and 2-knots are just a special case.
-Notion of ambient isotopy can be defined as in the case of classical knots.
-The central problem will remain the same: classify all 2-knots on the basis of ambient isotopy.
+Higher dimensional knot theory has attracted a lot of interest among knot theorists recently.
+By an $n$-knot, one means a smooth, proper, locally flat embedding of $S^n$ in $S^{n+2}$.
+Moving from classical knots, the simplest situation is to understand knotting of $S^2$ in $S^4$ or in $\R^4$.
+In fact, studies are being done on any surface getting knotted inside four-dimensional space, and $2$-knots are just a special case.
+The notion of ambient isotopy can be defined as in the case of classical knots.
+The central problem remains the same: classify all $2$-knots up to ambient isotopy.

-Similar to the classical knots, a diagrammatic theory (\cite{Carter-Saito}) and a braid theory (\cite{Kamada}) has been developed.
-Both theories have provided many interesting invariants for 2-knots.
-In case of classical knots we have encountered many numerical invariants, whose computations become easy using a suitable parametrization.
-Some interesting parametrizations are Fourier knots and Polynomial knots.
-While Fourier knots represent compact images, polynomial knots can provide only long knots.
+Similar to the classical knots, a diagrammatic theory (\cite{CarSai}) and a braid theory (\cite{Kam}) have been developed for $2$-knots.
+Both theories have provided many interesting invariants for $2$-knots.
+In the case of classical knots, we have encountered many numerical invariants whose computations become easy using a suitable parameterization.
+In knot theory, parameterization of knots is a way to present a knot, defining its coordinates using elementary functions, such as trigonometric or polynomial functions.
+They are referred to as trigonometric knots or polynomial knots.
+Fourier knots \cite{Kau98} and Lissajous knots \cite{Bog} are examples of trigonometric knots.
+Trigonometric parameterization provides a compact classical knot embedding, whereas polynomial parameterization presents long knots, i.e., embeddings of $\R$ in $\R^{3}$.
 Polynomial knots are important because they bring an algebraic flavour into knot theory.
-One point compactification of a polynomial knot is a classical knot and projective closure of a polynomial knot is a knot in $\mathbb{R}P^3.$ Polynomial knots are extensively studied by Shastri \cite{Shastri}, Mishra-Prabhakar \cite{Prabhakar}, Durfee-Oshea \cite{durfoshea}.
-Explicit polynomial representation for all knots up to $8$ crossings can be found in \cite{Prabhakar}.
+One point compactification of a polynomial knot is a classical knot, and the projective closure of a polynomial knot is a knot in $\R P^3.$ Polynomial knots are extensively studied by Shastri \cite{Sha}, Mishra-Prabhakar \cite{PraMis}, Durfee-Oshea \cite{durfoshea}.
+Explicit polynomial representation for all knots up to $8$ crossings can be found in \cite{PraMis}.